xiaohan2012/graph-event-detection/README.md

 Day 5:

-- reduce *U* to 0.05, so we can limit the event size
+- Rerun the undecomposed meta graph with reduced *U*, 0.05 and increased time span, 56 days
+ - some observations: the davis event is not detected easily
  -